philiptn/mkv-auto/README.md

 ## PyPI Acknowledgments

-#### This project would not be possible without the following third-party packages:
+#### This project would not be possible without the following third-party tools/packages:

 Matt Lyon for subtitle-filter (SDH removal)
 https://github.com/m-lyon/filter-subs